Nishchay-Shivaram-I/aws-glue-orders-pipeline/aws-glue-orders-pipeline/README.md

 # AWS Glue Data Lake Pipeline – Orders Analytics

 This project builds a real-time data pipeline using AWS Glue, S3, and PySpark.
-It follows the Bronze–Silver–Gold architecture pattern to ingest, clean, and aggregate order data from CSV to analytics-ready formats.
+It follows the **Bronze → Silver → Gold** architecture pattern to ingest, clean, and aggregate order data from CSV to analytics-ready formats.

+---

 ## 🛠️ Tools Used
 - AWS S3